 At the 1994 International Assembly, delegates voted to move from an annual assembly to a biennial assembly and to edit the bylaws to reflect this change in policy.

-At the fall 1997 meeting of the International Coordinating Council (ICC), Dr. Donald Hicks revealed his intention to resign as CEO at the 1998 Assembly time, and recommended that the ICC appoint Dr. William Sillings to serve as the new CEO as of that date.
+At the fall 1997 meeting of the International Coordinating Council (ICC), Dr. Donald Hicks revealed his intention to retire from his position as CEO at the 1998 Assembly, and recommended that the ICC appoint Dr. William Sillings to serve as the new CEO as of that date.
 ICC members voted unanimously in favor of the recommendation, and Dr. Sillings assumed the role of CEO in July 1998.
 Dr. Donald Hicks continued in a part time role as Pastor to Pastors, serving as a traveling liaison for IFBC until his death in 2004.

 At the 2002 Assembly, voting members of the Assembly voted unanimously to replace the Chief Executive Office with the office of General Superintendent.
 The General Superintendent is elected by and amenable to the Assembly, rather than appointed by and amenable to the ICC.
 The Assembly considered the Superintendency to be more theologically appropriate for an ecclesial organization such as the International Fellowship of Bible Churches.
 Dr. William Sillings was elected to serve in the office of General Superintendent, a role in which he has continued to serve to the present.

 The International Fellowship of Bible Churches, Inc. has supported world mission endeavors in the Republic of the Philippines, Honduras, Guatemala, Guyana, Mexico, and Lesotho, Africa.
 The organization has also established co-missional links with Barbados, Guyana, India, Mozambique, Nigeria, Pakistan, South Korea, and the islands of Haiti and St. Lucia.
 IFBC remains committed to global evangelism and mission.
 On the home front, IFBC helps sponsor a mission to Nepalese, Pakistani and Indian populations in Lexington, KY.

 The International Fellowship of Bible Churches, Incorporated also sponsors, supports and/or engages in co-missional activity with a number of affiliated parachurch ministries which serve specific areas of need.
 The Cornerstone Foundation and Fundamental Wesleyan Society/ Publications are two of the more recent affiliates.